Nicklaus Suino Sensei regularly visits our dojo to instruct us in iaido.

 Which leads us to the spiritual component of training.
 If the physical and mental components of training are proper, your practice will facilitate the development of a calm and centered spirit, leading to the ability to respond to the unexpected without loss of composure.

-We train in the Muso Jikiden Eishin-ryu style of iaido, an almost 450-year-old school of swordsmanship, and are an authorized training group under the guidance of visiting instructor Nicklaus Suino and his assistant, Daniel Holland.
+We train in the Muso Jikiden Eishin-ryu style of iaido, an almost 450-year-old school of swordsmanship, under the guidance of visiting instructor Nicklaus Suino and his assistant, Daniel Holland.
 Suino Sensei is Director of Training at the Japanese Martial Arts Center in Ann Arbor, Michigan, and while living in Japan was All Tokyo Champion for four consecutive years between 1989 and 1992, competing against hundreds of Japanese in their native art of iaido.
 He’s written four books on Japanese martial arts and consults internationally on strategies for personal and professional growth using the principles of swordsmanship.
-An excellent video of Suino Sensei demonstrating advanced Eishin-ryu waza (techniques) can be seen here.
+An excellent video of Suino Sensei demonstrating advanced Eishin-ryu waza (techniques) can be seen here

-Effective September 2023, iaido classes are held Mondays, Tuesdays, and Thursdays from 6:00 to 7:15 p.m., Wednesdays from 11:30 a.m. to 1:00 p.m., and Saturdays from 9:00 to 10:30 a.m.
+Iaido classes are held Mondays from 7:00 to 8:30 p.m., Tuesdays and Thursdays from 5:15 to 6:15 p.m., Wednesdays from 10:00 to 11:30 a.m., and Saturdays from 9:00 to 10:30 a.m.
 Persons applying to train in iaido must be aged 14 years or older.
 The required uniform and equipment can be obtained through the dojo or ordered online—we will provide recommendations.

 Call or email today for an appointment and come see for yourself — visitors are always welcome!